 Tax: The sole proprietorships do not constitute a legal entity for tax purposes, hence not entitled for the competitive tax rates or the tax incentives available in Singapore.
-It must be noted that the owners are charged personal tax rate (0% to 22%) on the chargeable income of sole proprietorships while the effective tax rate for new startups and companies with chargeable incomes of S$100,000 or less is 8.5% only.
-The maximum corporate tax rate is 17%.
+It must be noted that the owners are charged a personal tax rate (0% to 22%) on the chargeable income of sole proprietorships.
+Meanwhile, the effective tax rate for new startups and companies with chargeable incomes of S$100,000 and S$10,000 or less respectively are subjected to only 4.25%The maximum corporate tax rate is 17%.

 Consideration for foreigners: If they choose to continue to reside outside Singapore they have to appoint a locally resident manager.
-Foreigners must seek the approval from MOM before registration.
-EntrePass are not available for sole proprietors and the likelihood of the obtaining an employment pass under a sole proprietorship is also very slim.
+Foreigners must seek approval from MOM before registration.
+EntrePass is not available for sole proprietors and the likelihood of obtaining an employment pass under a sole proprietorship is also very slim.

 Merits: The key incentives for setting up a sole proprietorship are the simplicity and ease of establishing a sole proprietorship.
-The minimal post registration compliance requirement make is easy and cost-effective to manage for small business owners.
+The minimal post-registration compliance requirement makes it easy and cost-effective to manage for small business owners.
 The single owner can have absolute control and ultimate say in all business matters.
 No external parties can interfere in the business decisions with claims of control or voting authority.
-However it is ideally suitable for very small businesses with low risk profile.
+However, it is ideally suitable for very small businesses with low-risk profile.